MicrosoftDocs/azure-docs/articles/iot-central/howto-prepare-images.md

 ![Upload device template image](media/howto-prepare-images/uploaddevicetemplate.png)

-Select the image tile to upload your prepared image (64x64 px) from your local machine.
+Select the image tile to upload an image (64x64 px) from your local machine.

 ### Device dashboard